 - Just give enough water to keep the soil moist.

 - Fertilize lightly- too much fertilizer will kill your basil, so don’t overdo it.
 In fact, I haven’t added any fertilizer since last year.

-- Location – in the Philippines, you can plant basil outside where it’s expose to direct sun, but you can plant it indoor too.
+- Location – in the Philippines, you can plant basil outside where it’s exposed to direct sun, but you can plant it indoors too.
 You can grow it in the kitchen, in the living room, in my case, it’s in my bedroom.
-The most important thing that there is sunlight throughout the day – so closest to the window.
+The most important thing is that there is sunlight throughout the day – so closest to the window.

 This is the only way I did differently compared to the previous plants I raised.
 As you can see how bloomed it is- I can’t keep up.

 Before, I am scared to prune my basil plant because I was worried that it may die or maybe stunt its growth.
 It took a lot of convincing and reading articles on basil pruning to bring myself to get the scissor and prune it.

 Pruning your basil makes it bloom and grow healthy.
 Below are the steps to trim/prune your basil.

 - Start when your basil has grown about 6 inches tall and has 2 or 3 leaves.

 - Prune the top section of the stem.

 Chiffonade may sound so French, since it is, it just means that you slice your basil into small ribbon-like pieces.